function2/cmdchatgpt/README.md

-# cmdchatgpt: Command Line ChatGPT.
+# cmdchatgpt: Command Line ChatGPT

 cmdchatgpt is a command line interface to ChatGPT
 It provides: